Clarence Town, New South Wales: Township

-Clarence Town has its own post office (built about 1880), Medical Centre (Clarence Town Medical Centre), a Pharmacy, a supermarket (IGA), a primary school, several churches, a school of arts hall (which hosts many local events), a soccer club (home of the Clarencetown Cobras), a football field come cricket pitch, a fire station, police station, butcher shop, club, pub, hardware store and restaurant, a vet, a caravan park on the river and a swimming pool (home of the Clarencetown Comets swimming team).
+Clarence Town has its own post office (built about 1880), Medical Centre (Clarence Town Medical Centre), a Pharmacy, a Home Hardware store, a Supermarket (IGA), a primary school, several churches, a school of arts hall (which hosts many local events), a soccer club (home of the Clarencetown Cobras), a football field come cricket pitch, a fire station, police station, butcher shop, club, pub and restaurant, a vet, a caravan park on the river and a swimming pool (home of the Clarencetown Comets swimming team).
 There are also several picnic spots and old houses and buildings to see.

 Just out of town a little way is the Good Samaritan Donkey Sanctuary, which cares for mistreated donkeys.
 Visitors are welcomed; however appointments are required, except on advertised open days.

 Disasters

 In 2007 devastating floodwaters caused havoc in the Hunter Valley and claimed the lives of two people on a bridge into Clarence Town from Seaham, New South Wales.